 11. The LMF (via serving AMF) returns an event report acknowledgement to UE1.

-12. If sidelink location results are needed for event reporting and not received at step 10, the LMF may instigate one or more SLPP procedures with UE1 as described in step 6a/6b.
+12. If sidelink location results are needed for event reporting and not received at step 10, the LMF may instigate one or more SLPP and Supplementary RSPP procedures with UE1 as described in step 6a/6b.

 13. The LMF returns the event report and any sidelink location results to the LCS Client or AF.